 Homemade cream of mushroom soup with its rich, earthy flavor is one of my favorite comfort foods.
 This creamy soup, loaded with fresh mushrooms, is perfect for a cold night or just when you want to indulge in a bowl of creamy mushroom soup.

 You don’t have to be a mushroom lover to enjoy this soup.
-Your friends and family will love this soup, It’s packed with flavor, and it couldn’t be easier to make.
+This is a soup your whole family will love!
+It’s packed with flavor, and it couldn’t be easier to make.

 But there is a secret to making my cream of mushroom soup recipe.
 The mushrooms need to cook for 10-12 minutes in order to develop the flavor that makes this soup so incredibly flavorful.
 It’s the difference between a mediocre soup and a mushroom soup with a rich depth of flavor.